 The cumulative pensionable pay (PP) and / or assumed pensionable pay (APP) is the pay that counts towards the member’s pension in each section of the Scheme in a Scheme year.
 It includes the value of emoluments specified in the contract of employment as being pensionable emoluments, such as the pensionable value of salary sacrificed childcare vouchers, and for pension contribution salary sacrifice via a Shared Cost AVC arrangement.

-Where a member was on reduced pay / nil pay authorised leave (other than by reason of illness) for a continuous period of less than 31 days and continued to pay contributions on the pensionable pay the member would have received but for the leave (“notional pensionable pay"), pensionable pay for that period is that notional pensionable pay (rather than the actual pay (if any)).
+Where a member was on reduced pay / nil pay authorised leave (other than by reason of illness) for a continuous period of less than 31 days and continued to pay contributions on the pensionable pay the member would have received but for the leave (notional pensionable pay), pensionable pay for that period is that notional pensionable pay (rather than the actual pay (if any)).

 The cumulative pensionable pay must be provided separately for each job and for each section, as different accrual rates will apply when calculating the pension in each section.
 If the employee moves between sections more than once in a Scheme year, there is no requirement to differentiate cumulatives between different periods in the same section.
 The dates the member was in each section may need to be provided to the LGPS administering authority.
 The cumulative amounts should contain all of the PP and/or APP in each section during the year.